toranb/osx-workstation/README.md

 Requirements
 ------------

-    1) Install XCode (command line tools now included)
+    1) Install git from the command line (just type git and hit enter)
     2) Pull down this script locally
     3) bash installer